Which of the following statements is true regarding a single-step... | Study Prep in Pearson+

 1

-Understand the concept of a single-step income statement: A single-step income statement is a simplified format that aggregates all revenues and all expenses into two main categories, without distinguishing between operating and non-operating expenses or separating variable and fixed costs.
+Understand the concept of a single-step income statement: A single-step income statement is a simplified format that calculates net income by subtracting total expenses from total revenues without categorizing expenses into operating and non-operating sections.

-Review the structure of a single-step income statement: It typically includes two sections—revenues and expenses.
-Revenues are summed up, and expenses are subtracted to calculate net income.
+Review the characteristics of a single-step income statement: It does not list gross profit as a separate line item, nor does it separate operating and non-operating expenses with multiple subtotals.
+Instead, it aggregates all expenses into one subtotal.

-Clarify the difference between single-step and multi-step income statements: Unlike a multi-step income statement, which presents gross profit and separates operating and non-operating expenses, a single-step income statement does not provide these distinctions.
+Compare the options provided in the problem: Evaluate each statement against the characteristics of a single-step income statement to determine which one aligns with its format.

-Analyze the options provided in the problem: Evaluate each statement to determine whether it aligns with the characteristics of a single-step income statement.
-For example, the statement 'It reports all revenues together and all expenses together, without separating variable and fixed costs' is consistent with the single-step format.
+Focus on the correct statement: The correct answer is the one that states 'It shows only one subtotal for total expenses,' as this is a defining feature of a single-step income statement.

-Conclude by identifying the correct statement: Based on the analysis, the correct answer is the one that accurately describes the single-step income statement format, which aggregates all revenues and expenses without further categorization.
+Conclude the analysis: Confirm that the other options do not match the format of a single-step income statement, ensuring clarity on why the correct answer is appropriate.

 Watch next